Ieffe/next-sandbox/README.md

 Sandboxing in NextJS with Tailwind for styling

-## List of learned Implementation in this sandbox repository
+## List of learned Implementations in this sandbox repository
 - Components implementation
     - Props in Components that is reusable
     - Using `use client` for client components that using react's Hook